MicroEJ/VEEPortQualificationTools/tests/ext-res-loader/README.rst

 Usage
 -----

-- In MicroEJ SDK, import the ``java-testsuite-runner-ext-res-loader`` project in your workspace.
+- In the SDK, import the ``java-testsuite-runner-ext-res-loader`` project in your workspace.
 - Follow the configuration and execution steps described in VEE Port Test Suites `documentation <../README.rst>`_.

 Test Suite Source Code Navigation